 I know what you are thinking, why do we need all these permits?!
 Please allow us to explain these below.

 We are not done yet and as mentioned above, you are also required to buy MCAP and ACAP.
-These are USD 20 a piece per person.
+These are roughly USD 27 (NPR 3,000) a piece per person.
 If you choose Tsum Valley trek as a side trip for your Manaslu trek, then it required 1 week’s additional restricted permit. and It will cost USD 40 per person for the first week and an additional USD 7 per day beyond that in between (September to November).
 While between December to August It will be USD 30 per person for the first week and an additional USD 7 per day beyond that.

 The Cost of The Transportation for the Manaslu trek

 As you would expect in an off-the-beaten-trail, Manaslu trek hasn't connected yet with any public tourist bus services.
 And because of this, it remains a less travelled trekking trail.
 The only way to reach the starting point for the trek is to take an off-road local bus to Arughat or Sotikhola or hire a private jeep for those looking for convenience.
 Riding a local bus to Sotikhola is less than USD 10 per person.
 If you choose the private jeep option, it will cost you approximately USD 190 to 200 each way to Arughat or if you want to continue further to Sotikhola It will be USD 200-240.
 The same applies at the end of the trek from Tal or Besisahar to Kathmandu, and costs are also roughly the same.
 In between Dharapani and Besisahar, there is also a local jeep running every other hour which will cost you roughly 1,500 NPR per person.